11 Highest-Quality Tennis Strings

 Soft Polyester Alternatives

 A few years back, the options for soft polys were sparse.
-However, that has steadily evolved as more companies recognize the demand, and trends in arm injuries continue to increase.
+However, that has steadily evolved, with more options coming to market as companies recognize the demand and trends in arm injuries continue to increase.

 - Luxilon 4G Soft